 Furthermore, good SEO requires extensive analysis of your competitors, the online marketplace and buyer behaviour.
-An SEO team is immersed in your brand, your customers and your competitors.
-This level of understanding is hugely beneficial and often brings new opportunities to light.
+An SEO specialist is an extension of your team, immersing themselves in your brand, your customers and your competitors.
+This level of understanding is hugely beneficial and often uncovers new opportunities.

 7. It requires expertise

 SEO is constantly evolving as search engines actively try to weed out poor content and provide users with the best possible experience.
 These changing parameters and the many on/off-page factors contributing towards ranking mean it’s very difficult to keep up.

 To ensure your optimum ranking, you need an SEO specialist with proven experience, who stays on top of the trends and employs the latest techniques.

 SOLVE (-ing) your SEO

 Did someone say SEO specialist?
 At Solve, our expert team of geeks and geekesses know a thing or two about SEO.
 Our unique blend of optimisation, digital marketing and web design has improved the ranking for hundreds of business from all over the world – some by as much as 25,000%!
 And you don’t just need to take our word for it, our previous customers have left us some pretty awesome reviews on Google and 90% of our clients come from recommendation.

 We solve SEO problems every day.
 If you need a boost, get in touch to see how we can help.